unblinking/saltpack/specs/saltpack_encryption_v2.md

 Unlike the twice-encoded header above, payload packets are once-encoded directly to the output stream.

-After encrypting the entire message, the sender adds an extra payload packet with an empty payload to signify the end.
-If a message doesn't end with an empty payload packet, the receiving client should report an error that the message has been truncated.
+If a message ends with without setting the **final flag** to true, the receiving client must report an error that the message has been truncated.

 The authenticators cover the SHA512 of the payload, rather than the payload itself, to save time when a large message has many recipients.
 This assumes the